jiaorunnju/jiaorunnju.github.io/docs/Algorithms/statistical_learning_theory_1.md

   (x^{(1)},y^{(1)}),(x^{(2)},y^{(2)}),...,(x^{(n)},y^{(n)})
   $$

-  which are drawn i.i.d from $p^*$.
+  which are drawn i.i.d from $p^{\*}$.
 Note that the training distribution and testing distribution are the same, and this is the source of statistial learning's power.
 - Empirical risk
   Empirical risk